lvgl/docs_old/en/html/_sources/get-started/quick-overview.md.txt

 ![](/misc/simple_button_example.*)

 ### Button with styles
-Add styles to the previously button from the previous example
+Add styles to the button from the previous example:
 ```c
 static lv_style_t style_btn_rel;                        /*A variable to store the released style*/
 lv_style_copy(&style_btn_rel, &lv_style_plain);         /*Initialize from a built-in style*/